Essential Skills Benjy Grinberg Says Every Musician Needs To Compete Professionally

 Musical Proficiency And Technique

-Professionalism also means being versatile.
-Know your genre, but don’t shy away from experimenting.
-Adapting your sound opens more doors than sticking to one style.
+Professionalism in turn means being versatile.
+Understand your genre, please, but do not hold back from experimenting.
+Changing your sound will open more doors than sticking with one style.

 Understanding Music Theory And Composition

-While not every artist is classically trained, a basic understanding of music theory can make a huge difference.
-It helps with songwriting, arranging, and communicating with other musicians or producers.
-You don’t need a degree—just enough knowledge to navigate keys, chords, and structure confidently.
+While not every artist is classically trained, a basic understanding of music can make a huge difference.
+It aids in arranging, composing, and interacting with other musicians or producers.
+You need only enough understanding to confidently negotiate keys, chords, and structure; you do not need a degree.

 Business And Marketing Knowledge